LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 - Appointment scheduling | Provide means for scheduling patients’ appointments.
 Provide means for ordering transport services
 - Administrative admission | Provide forms for entering or updating patient administrative information (name, address, birthdate, relatives, admission diagnosis, etc.).
 Merge patient information from two records.
 Provide means for ordering patient transfer within the facility.
 Admit patients to the ward or outpatient unit.
 For inpatient care: assign patients to rooms and beds.
 Provide means for preparing facility-wide statistics
 - Patient identification | Retrieve patient information from database.
 Generate a unique PIN and a CIN.
 Administrate the transinstitutional PIN
 - Visitor and information service | Provide relatives with information on the location of a patient.
 - Coding of diagnoses and procedures | Provide catalogs and other means for coding patients’ diagnoses.
 Provide catalogs and other means for coding patient-related procedures.
 Provide means for verifying codings done in departments.
 Provide forms for preparing a bill for the patient insurance
 - Administrative discharge and billing | Provide means for initiation of final billing for inpatients and outpatients.
 Provide reminder for fulfilling of legal reporting requirements

-Application systems supporting patient administration are referred to as patient administration systems or sometimes “patient management systems.”
+Application systems supporting patient administration are referred to as patient administration systems or sometimes "patient management systems."
 They must provide correct, complete, and up-to-date administrative patient data for all other application components.
 In addition, all other application components must be able to transmit relevant administrative patient data (e.g., diagnoses) to the patient administration system.
 Therefore, the patient administration system can be regarded as the center of the administrative memory of the facility’s information system.

 During patient admission, patient administration systems must support the retrieval of patient data (e.g., by name or birthdate) to avoid duplicate and erroneous registration of patients.
 The resulting identification numbers PIN and CIN are of utmost importance for the whole information system.
 They are the basis for correct assignment of patient-related data to patients and thus are the very precondition for a valid patient record—regardless if it is electronic or not.
 Without correct PIN and CIN, all the high-tech of a modern information system would be useless.